 Our audit opinion is consistent with the additional report to the Audit Committee in accordance with the provisions of article 11 of the EU Audit Regulation No. 537/2014.

 This copy of the audit report has been signed by:

-Jozef Wallace Galea (Partner) for and on behalf of HLB CA Falzon Registered Auditors www.hlbmalta.com
+The partner in charge of the audit resulting in this independent auditor's report is Jozef Wallace Galea for and on behalf of www.hlbmalta.com